wisdan31/sentiment_analysis/README.md

 To train the model using Docker:

-- Build the training Docker image.:
+- Build the training Docker image:
 ```bash
 docker build -f ./src/train/Dockerfile -t sentiment-analysis .
 ```